MassConfusion/foody/README.md

 A simple app to track your foods, recipes and shopping list in one place.

 ### Food trakcer
-Add any kind of food to track, set an expiration date, and get nitified before the food spoils.
+Add any kind of food to track, set an expiration date, and get notified before the food spoils.

 ### Recipe book
 Create custom recipes, filter the required ingridients from your "virtual pantry", and add the missing ones to your shopping list.